Progressive Pilgrimage

 How much money should I bring?

-There are small shops and large stores that sell anything you may desire, from socks to Oriental rugs, so you can spend as much or as little as you’d like.
+In general, stores prefer cash for smaller purchases and are happy to accept cards for larger ones.
 Some specialties of the Holy Land include olive wood carvings, mother of pearl, and Hebron glass.
 In Ireland you might buy wool products, whisky, or local arts and crafts.
 If you are looking for a meaningful gift or memento of your journey, we will provide adequate time to shop where you can support local merchants and artisans.

 Should I haggle over prices with vendors?